Gynecological Cancers: Types, Symptoms, and Treatment

 - Abnormal vaginal bleeding or discharge.

 Similar to vulvar cancer, many cases of vaginal cancers are treatable with radical surgery while others may require radiotherapy and chemotherapy.

 Gestational trophoblastic disease (GTD) is a term used for a group of pregnancy-related tumours.
 These type of tumours are also quite rare and are further subdivided into five types (one benign and four malignant).
 These tumours usually start in the cells that would become placenta during pregnancy.
 The tumour starts in layers of cells known as trophoblast which surround the embryo and is mostly benign.
 These tumours are highly curable and are mostly treated with chemotherapy.

-When it comes to the diagnosis and gynecological cancers treatment, Cytecare provides you with unparalleled services.
+When it comes to diagnosis and gynecological cancer treatment, Cytecare provides you with unparalleled services.
 At Cytecare, we have a dedicated unit for women’s oncology and our diverse team includes gynecologists, oncologists, radiation oncologists, etc. who have years of experience in treating various gynecological cancers.
 Our medical expertise is complemented by state-of-the-art infrastructure providing you with the most advanced diagnostic facilities.